Chamindasl/chams-sandbox/big-data-cluster-creation/README.md

 #### 1. Create LinuxMint VM
 Not going to explain things in detail, Basically we need virtual box, vmware or similar.
-As I mentioned early I will use virtualbox,
+As I mentioned early I will use virtualbox.

 1. Install viritual box
 2. Download LinuxMint's Cinnamon No codecs from here http://www.linuxmint.com/download.php
 3.   * LinuxMint is lightweight than ubuntu,